 Before I got divorced (13 years ago), I had no idea what I would experience, and what life after divorce would look like.
-So, that being said, every divorced person should remember that all of our married friends have no clue about what it’s like going through a divorce or being divorced.
+So, that being said, divorced people should remember that all of our married friends have no clue about what it’s like going through a divorce or being divorced.

 Let’s help them out!